The Project

 docker run -d -p 80:80 ecommerce

 The entrypoint script automatically runs database migrations and seeds demo data on first boot.
-For persistent data, mount volumes for PostgreSQL and Redis.
+No .env configuration required for demo — all environment variables have sensible defaults.

 What I’d Do Differently

 Payment integration.
-The current version stops at order creation — no Stripe or payment processing.
-This is the biggest gap for production use.
+No Stripe or payment processing yet — the biggest gap for production use.

 Image CDN.
-Product images are served from the same container.
-A CDN (Cloudflare, Vercel Image Optimization) would improve performance significantly.
+Product images served from the same container.
+A CDN would improve performance.

 Testing.
-The API has good coverage through manual testing and the seed data, but automated integration tests would make the system more maintainable.
+Good coverage through manual testing and seed data, but automated integration tests would improve maintainability.

 Technical Stack